wsadza/kubeforge/README.md

 The Kubeforge is a Kubernetes-native solution that addresses the limitations of dynamic resource provisioning.
 It uses the Kubernetes controller pattern to merge user-defined Custom Resource Definitions (CRDs) with source pre-definied configuration, enabling consistent and automated resource provisioning.

-> [!NOTE]
+> [!TIP]
-> In a scenario where each pod within your scope needs to be slightly different, you have the option to install them separately or use Kubeforge.
-With Kubeforge, you can define the source and apply only operates with [overlays](./charts/kubeforge/templates/tests/bannana.yml).
+> Imagine a scenario where each pod within your scope needs to be slightly different, you have the option to install them separately or use Kubeforge.
+With Kubeforge, you can define the [source configuration](charts/kubeforge/values.yml#L107-L126) and only operates with [overlays](charts/kubeforge/templates/tests/bannana.yml) resources.

 ##
 <!---